Worshipful Company of Tylers and Bricklayers: Craft Awards

 Each year it makes awards to college students and military trainees.
 These are, respectively, to the students who come through the regional heats of the annual SkillBuild competition to win the national final in each of the three crafts and to Senior and Junior construction trainees at the Corps of Royal Engineers’ Training School at Chatham.

 Triennial Awards

 Every three years the company makes an award to the three buildings or structures, in the area bounded by the M25 motorway, which respectively embody the most outstanding example of brickwork, of slated or tiled roof and of hard-surface tiled wall and/or floor.
 All those principally responsible for each Tylers and Bricklayers Triennial Award-winning scheme are recognised, with the company's Silver Medal being presented to the craft trade foreman.

 Master Craftsman

 The company also recognises those who achieve higher levels of competence in the crafts of bricklaying, roof tiling & slating through a combination of their own training, practical site experience and a willingness to assist in the training of others.
 This recognition takes the form of the award of Master Craftsman status at the company's Craft Awards Luncheon in March.

+Bursaries

+The company also provides a bursary to those individuals undertaking training in each of the three crafts covered by the trade, bricklaying, wall & floor tiling and roof slating & tiling.
+As at 2025, the bursary is valued at £1,000.
+Applications are sought each year from individuals wishing to avail themselves of this generous sum and can be applied for, via the company's website.